ptasznikarium/ptasznikarium/README.md

-I’m interested in software development.
 Currently focusing on .NET, JavaScript and Docker.
 Always open to collaborate on interesting projects.